espocrm/documentation/user-guide/quotes.md

 1. Specify default Tax record at Administration > Entity Manager > Quotes > fields > Tax > Default.
 2. Specify default tax rate at Administration > Entity Manager > Quotes > fields > Tax Rate > Default.

-## Invoices

-Quote can be treated as an invoice if its status became `Approved`.
-Then _Date Invoiced_, _Invoice Number_ fields show up.
-You can use different template for invoices for printing.

 ## See also

 [Custom calculations for Quote totals](../development/quote-custom-calculations.md)